 - 3.10 To take such measures as may be required in emergency situations, subject to advising the Chief Executive as soon as possible thereafter on any items for which Committee approval would normally be necessary.
-This includes any Contract for the execution of works which are urgently required for the prevention of damage to life or property. - 3.11 To enter into contracts for the supply of goods and materials, the execution of works and the provision of services where there is adequate provision in the estimates and in accordance with the Standing Orders for Contracts or the contract is let in terms of a framework agreement to which the Council is a party. - 3.12 To sell surplus stores, plant, furniture and equipment, including any IT equipment, for the best price obtainable and write off any such stores, plant, furniture and equipment which have become unfit for use and are un-saleable, subject to the Standing Orders Relating to Contracts and any relevant Council policies. - 3.13 To deal with, and in appropriate circumstances, to approve applications from employees for reimbursement of reasonable legal expenses, in part or in whole, incurred in defending any actions raised against them personally, providing they are acting: - - (a) Within the course of their employment; - (b) In accordance with Council procedures; - (c) In good faith. - 3.14 To respond to consultation papers unless the response recommends a departure or significant development of Council policy or procedure or is contrary to a standing instruction of Council or Committee. - 3.15 To amend the organisational structures of their Services including the number and designation of posts subject to the following conditions: - (a) The appropriate portfolio holder(s) has(ve) been consulted if changes are significant: - (b) The costs of the amendments are within the existing revenue budget and this is confirmed by the Head of Service (Finance); - (c) The Head of Service (People and ICT) approves the grading, conditions of service and designation of posts. - 3.16 In accordance with the Council's approved Disciplinary and Incapability and Wellbeing @ Work (Supporting Attendance Policy), to take disciplinary action including dismissal, as appropriate in respect of employees in their relevant Service; - 3.17 In accordance with the Council's approved policies as may vary from time to time, to approve compliant applications for voluntary early retirement, redundancy or early release subject to the approval of the Head of Service (People and ICT) and the Section 95 Officer. - 3.18 Action virement within the overall revenue budgets for their Services in accordance with the Financial Regulations and Codes of Financial Practice subject to confirmation by the Head of Service (Finance) or representative.
+This includes any Contract for the execution of works which are urgently required for the prevention of damage to life or property. - 3.11 To enter into contracts for the supply of goods and materials, the execution of works and the provision of services where there is adequate provision in the estimates and in accordance with the Standing Orders for Contracts (which currently provides for letting of contracts by officers where the expenditure is less than £1m.) or the contract is let in terms of a framework agreement to which the Council is a party. - 3.12 In the case of emergency involving danger to life or property, to enter into contracts for the supply of goods and materials, the execution of works and the provision of services where the estimated expenditure is more than £1m, subject to reporting the expenditure to a subsequent committee. - 3.13 To sell surplus stores, plant, furniture and equipment, including any IT equipment, for the best price obtainable and write off any such stores, plant, furniture and equipment which have become unfit for use and are un-saleable, subject to the Standing Orders Relating to Contracts and any relevant Council policies. - 3.14 To deal with, and in appropriate circumstances, to approve applications from employees for reimbursement of reasonable legal expenses, in part or in whole, incurred in defending any actions raised against them personally, providing: - i) They are acting within the course of their employment; - ii) In accordance with Council procedures; - iii) In good faith. - 3.15 To respond to consultation papers unless the response recommends a departure or significant development of Council policy or procedure or is contrary to a standing instruction of Council or Committee. - 3.16 To amend the organisational structures of their Services including the number and designation of posts subject to the following conditions: - (a) The appropriate portfolio holder(s) has(ve) been consulted; - (b) The costs of the amendments are within the existing revenue budget and this is confirmed by the Executive Director (Finance and Corporate Support); - (c) The Head of Service (People) approves the grading, conditions of service and designation of posts. - 3.17 In accordance with the Council's approved Disciplinary and Incapability and Maximising Attendance Procedures, to take disciplinary action including dismissal, as appropriate in respect of employees in their relevant Service;

+- 3.18 In accordance with the Council's approved policies for early release, to approve any application for voluntary early retirement, redundancy or early release. - 3.19 Action virement within the overall revenue budgets for their Services in accordance with the Financial Regulations and Codes of Financial Practice subject to confirmation by the Executive Director (Finance and Corporate Support) or representative.